sashank2004/minor-project/README.md

 # Create a chat dApp using Solidity and ReactJS

 ## Introduction
-In this tutorial we will build a decentralized chat application on Sepolia test-network from scratch.
+We have built a decentralized chat application on Sepolia test-network from scratch.
 The dApp will allow users to connect with other people and chat with them.
-We will develop our smart contract using Solidity which will be deployed on Avalanche's C-chain.
+We will develop our smart contract using Solidity which will be deployed on Sepolia's C-chain.
 We will have a basic, easy-to-use UI developed using ReactJS.
 So, let us begin!

 ## Requirements